Milkshaking: History

 A McDonald's restaurant in Edinburgh was asked by local police to stop selling the drink during Nigel Farage's campaign visit in May 2019.
 Burger King responded on Twitter by advertising its milkshakes in Scotland.
 The act in general was criticised by several political commentators, including former Prime Minister Tony Blair, for being a gateway to political violence, while others argued it was harmless protesting.

-On the day of the European election, an 81-year-old army veteran wearing a Brexit Party rosette said he had a milkshake thrown at him, sharing a photo of himself covered in a pink liquid.
-Theories spread on Twitter arguing that the attack had been faked by the man himself, using what looked more like yoghurt.
-Anti-Brexit campaigner Alastair Campbell questioned the story as having been shared "without any evidence of the actual act", noting from experience that perpetrators usually filmed themselves.
-The Brexit Party criticised Campbell for assuming bad faith.

 In anticipation of U.S. President Donald Trump's state visit to the United Kingdom in June 2019, the group "Milkshakes Against Racism" organised a gathering at Trafalgar Square to greet him with milkshakes as a symbol of protest.
 A pro-Trump supporter was struck in the face by a milkshake during protests on 4 June.

 U.S. Congressman Matt Gaetz was reported to have been the first U.S. politician to be milkshaked, at a town hall event in Pensacola, Florida in June 2019, but the drink was later described as an unidentified "red liquid" by police.

-Andy Ngo was sprayed with Silly String by antifascists in Portland, Oregon on 30 June 2019, before also having a milkshake thrown at him.
+Right-wing activist Andy Ngo was sprayed with Silly String by antifascists in Portland, Oregon on 30 June 2019, before also having a milkshake thrown at him.
 Portland police initially tweeted that they had received reports of a milkshake containing quick-drying cement, which was widely transmitted although no proof of these claims was presented and the claim has been generally treated as a hoax.
 The Portland Police Bureau later said that the tweet had been made after an officer had observed a cement-like powder on at least one milkshake cup.
 This claim was investigated by Willamette Week, which found that police had no physical evidence of any such thing occurring, and that no journalist had published any photo evidence or witness reports of such an activity.
+Ngo sued three people for the attack, and received a $300,000 judgement after the defendants did not appear in court, resulting in a default ruling.

-On 27 September, Justin Barrett, leader of the Irish far-right National Party, was milkshaked in Galway.
+On 27 September 2019, Justin Barrett, leader of the Irish far-right National Party, was milkshaked in Galway.
 In the wake of the incident, the student who threw the milkshake at Barrett reportedly received targeted abuse and threats from far-right extremists.
 In September 2020, a smoothie was thrown at the Irish Tánaiste Leo Varadkar by an unknown person.
 Varadkar remarked that he thought he was being approached by Avril Lavigne.
 The Irish Council for Civil Liberties voiced concern after it was revealed that the Garda Síochána were engaged in the profiling of left-wing activist women in an attempt to identify the assailant.

+In June 2024, whilst campaigning as Reform UK's candidate in the Clacton constituency for the 2024 general election Nigel Farage was hit with a McDonald's banana milkshake thrown by a 25-year-old woman who was later arrested.